 These tools aren’t about replacing people but rather supporting the numerous roles of volunteer leaders.
 Imagine reconfiguring your time so you spend less on administrative tasks and more on the high-impact work that drives growth.

 What systems are volunteer leaders using?

-An all-in-one volunteer management system can support nearly every step of the volunteer lifecycle.
+An all-in-one volunteer management system like Shift can support nearly every step of the volunteer lifecycle.
 From self-scheduling to automated data tracking, efficient digital tools can save you time so you can focus your energy and expertise on implementing a sustainable recruitment strategy while building capacity.

 Recruiting Committed, Long-Term Volunteers